 Group therapy for teens: Our groups for teens are focused on coping with stress and social problem solving.
 Teens often enjoy working in a group format because they can get support from peers, and get feedback directly from other teenagers.
 They also gain perspective from others who are coping with the same pressures they face daily.
 Our psychologists use a cognitive behavioral format to help teens become more mindful about their own choices.
 Call us today to learn about schedules and openings.

 Jane is a 15-year-old girl who was referred by her pediatrician after complaining of chronic stomach pain, headaches and fatigue that were leading to excessive school absences.
 After a medical problem was ruled out, her doctor referred her to MindWell.

-During her intake with her MindWell clinician, Jane began to verbalize her negative feelings about school and her home life, including feeling “dumb” at school and pressure from her parents about homework and her grades.
+During her intake, Jane began to verbalize her negative feelings about school and her home life, including feeling “dumb” at school and pressure from her parents about homework and her grades.